 The above are what we consider to be the essentials.
 We also find the below to be useful, but your particular trip needs may not require them.

 - Water purification: Steripen Freedom USB.
 Not all the water everywhere in the world is exactly good to drink, and usually the alternative is to plough through environmentally unfriendly bottled water.
 The Steripen solves this problem by killing off the germs in the water you can find, and making it safe to drink.
 This version is USB chargeable, meaning it’ll go forever, and will purify half a litre of water in under a minute.
 Available on Amazon US and UK.

-- Multi-tool: Leatherman Charge TI.
-There are many options for multi-tools, but I’ve been using this model of Leatherman for years, and it has never let me down.
+- Multi-tool: Leatherman.
+There are many options for multi-tools, but I’ve been using a Leatherman for years, and it has never let me down.
 It has a tool for nearly everything, and it’s got me out of a pickle on multiple occasions, from fixing a broken winch in the depths of the Australian outback to tripod maintenance on a photo shoot.
 In my mind, essential.
-Available on Amazon

 - Water carrying: Camelbak Water bladder / bottles.
 Even if you don’t get a Steripen, then you can still be more environmentally conscious by buying larger bottles of water and decanting them into water bottles or bladders.
 For hiking, we always carry 2 litre water bladders with us – our day packs have special pouches to carry these, and it makes hydration so much easier.
 Available on both Amazon US and UK.